debuggar/E_commerce/README.md

 # E_commerce Website

-The software aims to provide recommendation based on users clicks.
+The application aims to provide recommendation based on users clicks.
 Pearson correlation is used to find similarity.
 And suggestion for similar product is based on item-to item and user-to-user collaborative filtering.